How we Support your Child's Development

 Individualised Support

-• Your child’s Key Person is responsible for planning and reviewing their next steps, shared regularly with you via Tapestry.
+Your child’s Key Person plans and reviews their next steps, sharing updates with you regularly through Tapestry.

-• We hold team meetings half-termly to discuss children’s progress and identify any areas where additional support may be needed.
+We also hold half-termly team meetings to review each child’s progress and identify where additional support may be needed.